 We’ll tell you the research and relationships needed to extend your knowledge far beyond your musical “comfort zone”, and deliver what the project requires — no matter what the genre.
 From there, learn how to assemble a winning playlist that keeps your client on course.

 Music supervisors have a huge responsibility to ensure that artists, labels, and publishers get paid for the music they provide.
 Synch licenses are complex mechanisms that must be executed perfectly to avoid legal problems for your production.
-Learn how to steer clear of time-sucking logistical nightmares and reputation-killing scenarios.
+This music supervision online course teaches you how to steer clear of time-sucking logistical nightmares and reputation-killing scenarios.

 Beyond the traditional TV networks, film studios, and advertising agencies, newer players like Netflix, Amazon, Hulu, Facebook, YouTube and many more are fueling a multi-billion-dollar boom in production.
-All of this new content requires skilled music supervisors to license music properly, so it can stand out from the crowd.
+All of this new content calls for fresh music to make their content stand out – there’s never been a better time for artists to make money with synch licensing.

-Discover how to jump-start your career.
-You can build a music supervision reel even before you’re hired for your first project — we’ll tell you how.
+All this activity also requires skilled music supervisors to license music properly.
+Shift your music business focus to synch and discover how to jump-start your career!
+You can build a music supervision reel even before you’re hired for your first paid project — we’ll tell you how.
 Plus, find out the growth sectors within the field of music supervision, and how you can bring a startup mentality to developing new business ideas in a field ripe for innovation.